Ryan Kaine is on the outside…

 From the moment Tex entered the cell, the ugly one with the shotgun had not taken his eyes off her.
 His lower lip glistened with drool and he wiped it dry with the back of his free hand.

 Ensuring she could see his actions clearly, Tex fitted a plug into the drain and twisted the handle of the tap.
 It squeaked open and clear water trickled into the bowl, filling it slowly.
-She couldn’t tear her eyes from the flow, which sparkled in the sunlight streaming through the small, frosted glass window on the far wall of the closet.
+She couldn’t tear her eyes from the flow, which sparkled in the sunlight streaming through the tiny, frosted-glass window on the far wall of the room.

-Miraculously, her mouth watered at the sight and allowed her to swallow.
+Her mouth watered at the sight and allowed her to swallow past her fear.

 “Yes,” she croaked.

-His smile grew even wider.
-Brilliant white teeth stood out against his dark suntan.
+His smile grew even wider and his teeth stood out bright against his dark suntan.

-“Well, come get some, honey,” he said, beckoning with a hand as large as a shovel.
+“Well, come git some, honey,” he said, beckoning with a hand as large as a shovel.

 She stayed put—sitting on the edge of her cot.
 Wary.